Flight of Butterflies

 Location

 We’re creating a platform to inspire, support, and amplify nature champions across our city, and it all begins with the Flight of Butterflies.
 Be sure to stop by the Nature Museum to be inspired by these incredible pieces.
-The kaleidoscope of breathtaking structures have “landed” at the Nature Museum before dispersing to locations across the city this summer, including The Magnificent Mile® and the Chicago Park District Natural Areas
+The kaleidoscope of breathtaking structures “landed” at the Nature Museum before dispersing to locations across the city during the summer of 2024, including The Magnificent Mile® and the Chicago Park District Natural Areas.
+Sculptures at the Chicago Park District Natural Areas will be up until February 2025, while the sculptures along Michigan Avenue will be up until May 2025.

 This project amplifies our institutional mission to create positive connections between people and nature, and illuminates our vital conservation stories.
 We support global conservation of tropical butterfly habitats through partnerships with butterfly farms through the Judy Istock Butterfly Haven.
 We're also conservation leaders working with locally imperiled butterfly species and locally imperiled reptiles and amphibians within our walls.
 We are proud leaders in multiple community science initiatives, including the Illinois Butterfly Monitoring Network, the Illinois Odonate Survey, and the Calling Frog Survey.
 As proud stewards of our environment and local communities, we invite you to join us as nature champions driven by inspiration, action, and curiosity.